sedouard/connected-car-api/README.md

 npm test
 ```

-An express application that uses nitrogen and data from azure table to implement the following API specification:
+This is an express application that uses nitrogen and data from azure tables to implement the following API specification:

 #VEHICLES
 --